-At the north of Israel, the site of Caesarea and the lovely cities of Haifa and Akko are really worth visiting and perfect for day trips from Jerusalem.
+At the north of Israel, the site of Caesarea and the lovely cities of Haifa and Akko are really worth visiting.

 Caesarea was founded by Herod the Great during the first century BC.
-It now is one of the most impressive archeological sites in Israel, where you will be able to admire the thermal baths, the amphitheater, the hippodrome, the aqueduct, the royal palace and the temple of Augustus.
+It now is one of the most impressive archeological sites in Israel, with ruins of thermal baths, an amphitheater, a hippodrome, an aqueduct, a royal palace and the temple of Augustus.
 There is also a large portion of it underwater – perfect for diving geeks.

 The entry fee to Caesarea National Park is 39 NIS (little over $11 USD).

 Haifa is another 30 minutes drive north.
 It’s a lovely city with an easy going vibe, where the best sight is the symmetrical Ba’hai Gardens, a UNESCO World Heritage Site.
 You should also make it a point to explore the German Colony area, and to gorge on some of the best street food you will find in Israel.

-Akko is another 30 minutes drive north, close to the border with Lebanon.
-A UNESCO World Heritage Site, Akko is a nice maze of narrow alleys and small squares perfect to get lost; a market and many fish and seafood restaurants.
-Its highlights include the Citadel and the City Walls – Akko was originally built by the Crusaders, as well as Al-Jazzar Mosque, which was built in the 19th century.
+Further north, Akko close to the border with Lebanon.
+A UNESCO World Heritage Site, Akko is home to a nice market and many fish and seafood restaurants.
+Its highlights include the Citadel and the City Walls – Akko was originally built by the Crusaders, as well as Al-Jazzar Mosque, built in the 19th century.

 This is one of the places I feel thorn about recommending – Petra honestly deserves way more than just a day!
 This is an incredible, huge archaeological site.
 The city of Petra started being built as early as 500 BC.
 The main highlights are the Treasury, the Monastery, and the High Altar of Sacrifice.